CloudM-Migrate/documentation/Endpoint-Configuration-Guides/GroupWise.md

 ---

-This guide will show how to configure GroupWise as a source or destination endpoint.
+This guide will show how to configure GroupWise as a source endpoint.

 If you are planning a migration the approach matters and prepping your source and destination tenants is fundamental to project success.